erichosick/erichosick.github.com/_posts/2013-12-19-design-composition-based-language.md

 ### Hello World Explained

-[Policy-1.1](#id-s1-1-top) contains two mechanisms named Application and WriteLine (mechanisms written in C#).
+[Policy-1.1](#id-s1-1-top) contains two mechanisms named Application and WriteLine (mechanisms written in C# and/or Javascript).

-Application has the property do.
-The do property contains an instance of WriteLine.

-WriteLine has a text property, which is the text to write, and has the value "Hello World".
+For named properties, we say Application has a property *do*.
+The *do* property contains a WriteLine mechanism instance.
+WriteLine has a property *text* which contains the text to write: a (primitive) mechanism with the value "Hello World".

-We can also define our policy by assuming an order for properties.
-This does lead to readability problems so you may want to use it sparingly.

 ### Hello World 10 Times